Cherry Hill Mall: Food Court addition

 When the Cherry Hill Mall was built in 1961, the concept of a food court hadn't yet been invented.
 James Rouse was inspired to create the first mall food court after a visit to a Los Angeles farmers market.
 His first attempt, at Pennsylvania's Plymouth Meeting Mall, opened in 1971, but was widely viewed as a failure.
-He continued to experiment with food courts at other malls, finally perfecting the formula at New Jersey's Paramus Park Mall in 1974.
+He continued to experiment with food courts at other malls, finally perfecting the formula at Toronto's Sherway Gardens in 1971, and New Jersey's Paramus Park Mall in 1974.

 By the 1980s, food courts had become standard in new malls.
 The rival Moorestown Mall opened a food court in 1984, and it soon became clear that the Cherry Hill Mall would need its own food court to stay competitive.

 Construction on a 16-eatery, $5 million food court began in February 1985.
 The food court contained 8,900 sqft of leasable space, as well as seating for 600.
 Mall management relocated several existing businesses to make room for the project, which was located in the mall's north wing.
 A new fountain, with a built-in stage, was installed under a domed glass roof at the center of the seating area.

 The food court, officially named Picnic at Cherry Hill, opened on September 19, 1985.
 To foster an upscale ambiance, fresh flowers were placed on each table, and a pianist was hired to play live music on the center stage.
 A reviewer for the Philadelphia Daily News wrote, "This is the cleanest picnic you'll ever see, thanks to a fleet of energetic young people who sweep crumbs, clear tables, wipe spills and stash litter."